rust-lang/reference/src/items/external-blocks.md

 r[items.extern.variadic]
 ## Variadic functions

 Functions within external blocks may be variadic by specifying `...` as the last argument.
-The variadic parameter may optionally be specified with an identifier.
+The variadic parameter may optionally be specified with a pattern.

 ```rust
 unsafe extern "C" {